 I feel God is leading me...

-- Is it right for believers to look to inner promptings as indicators of God’s leading?
+- Is it even right for believers to look to inner promptings for God’s leading?

 - Does God give inner impressions to prompt us toward His will?

 - How can we tell if impressions are from God or another source?

 “Impressions could be produced by any number of sources: God, Satan, an angel, a demon, human emotions (such as fear or ecstasy), hormonal imbalance, insomnia, medication, or an upset stomach.
 Sinful impressions (temptations) may be exposed for what they are by the Spirit-sensitized conscience and the Word of God.
 But beyond that, one encounters a subjective quagmire of uncertainty.
 For in nonmoral areas, Scripture gives no guidelines for distinguishing the voice of the Spirit from the voice of the self or any other potential `voice’.
 And experience offers no reliable means of identification either (which is why the question comes up in the first place).
 Tremendous frustration has been experienced by sincere Christians who have earnestly but fruitlessly sought to decipher the code of the inward witness.
 Impressions are real; believers experience them.
 But impressions are not authoritative.
 Impressions are impressions.
 Call them `spiritual’ or attribute them to the Holy Spirit, and they are still the same just impressions.
 Impressions by any other name confuse the issue and confound the believer in the process of decision making” (Garry Friesen, Decision Making and the Will of God, pp.130-131).